ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

 A few notes:

 - We modified the styling of the DataCards of the Form to match the criteria of Teams Toolkit.
 - For the yes/no question about the SharePoint list as a task management tool, we build another PopUp to explain this.
-For info on why we don't provision see Known limitations
+For info on why we don't provision see [Architecture Decisions](/Docs/ArchitectureDecisions.md#no-microsoft-planner-provisioning)
 - We changed the default dropdown fields to toggles.
 To connect those again to your data source, a little extra work is required:

 #### Modify the form with toggles instead of dropdown